equinix-labs/terraform-equinix-fabric-connection-metal/examples/device-redundant-connection/README.md

 ## Device Redundant Connection Example

-This example demonstrates usage of the Equinix terraform-metal-shared-connection module to create a redundant Equinix Fabric connection to interconnect your Equinix Metal resources in Silicon Valley to a single Network Edge device located in Dallas
+This example demonstrates usage of the Equinix terraform-metal-shared-connection module to create a redundant Equinix Fabric connection to interconnect your Equinix Metal resources in Silicon Valley to a single Network Edge device located in Dallas.

 ```
                                   ┌─────────────────┐